 The group believes there is a need for things like mass transit solutions that are in line with its environmentally responsible visitor experience.
 It is talking about bicycle trails to reduce vehicles and to provide environmentally friendly access.
 It is talking about ensuring sustainable development, engaging guests with an enhanced visitor experience, new opportunities to connect new Canadians, and those with limited mobility.

 Those are the kinds of solutions being asked for and what we hear instead is a government that says that it will limit all development and put this one pillar as the only consideration.
 Unfortunately, that creates a situation where those who want to come, visit and experience cannot.
 Solutions are being put out there, and we are just not hearing anything back.
 We are not hearing any take-up.
 We are not hearing any concern about trying to provide those kinds of solutions and opportunities.

 When solutions or opportunities are not offered, then we have a situation where the park will be at a capacity for vehicle traffic.
 Then it will come into the kinds of problems that are difficult to solve without some help and co-operation from the government and Parks Canada.
 I know I have had great interactions with Parks Canada, both at the CEO level and also at the local level, with our local superintendent and others.
 I believe they are eager to try to work with the tourism industry.

-The government needs to have that political will to push those solutions forward so we can continue to best serve the four million guest, and likely far more next year with the free parks passes.
+The government needs to have the political will to push those solutions forward so we can continue to best serve the four million guests, and likely far more next year with the free park passes.
 However, without the ability to deal with some of the new solutions that are needed to ensure proper vehicle access, we will actually have a really difficult time to best provide that experience for visitors.

 As I said, I have great faith in the people and tourism operators of Banff.
 I know they will do that, but it would certainly be good if the government came to table to try to help ensure better opportunities in those regards.